Where we are working

 - Recruitment Process

-Interviews take place in the Médecins Sans Frontières Australia Sydney office throughout the year, and during recruitment visits scheduled throughout the year to various cities in Australia and New Zealand locations once or twice, coinciding with our info recruitment evenings (see calendar of recruitment visits; MSF cannot cover expenses associated with the recruitment process).
+3. Interviews take place in the Médecins Sans Frontières Australia Sydney office throughout the year, and during recruitment visits scheduled throughout the year to various cities in Australia and New Zealand (see calendar of recruitment visits; MSF cannot cover expenses associated with the recruitment process).

 Click here to learn more about how to apply.